|

 | |

-Emma on guitar, me on guitar and backing vocals, Steve on
+on vocals, Emma on guitar, me on guitar and backing vocals,

 |